ChesterHsieh/ChesterHsieh.github.io/_posts/2019-07-12-clean code.md

 Don't use comment.
 It will fail to sync with code all as time passing.
 That mean the comment will lie the reader and next one take over your job.

 # CH 10 Class
 Before I start to explore this chapter, I've had many questions into this part.
-F
+For a coder, he/she might come from different background or learning path.
+Me, the first job is embedded engineer, then coding Labview, and now being data scientist.
+Whole
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNzQ4NDgyMSwxNTY3MDIzNTEyLDE1MD
+eyJoaXN0b3J5IjpbLTE0Njk1Mzk2MzcsMTU2NzAyMzUxMiwxNT
-M1MTkyNDMsMTg4NjkzMDY4OCwtMTU5NjE3MjA5NSw5MjE4NjMz
+AzNTE5MjQzLDE4ODY5MzA2ODgsLTE1OTYxNzIwOTUsOTIxODYz
-MTMsLTQwMzYxODA2NywtMTUyMjEzMzUwNywtMjAzMzYzMTYxMi
+MzEzLC00MDM2MTgwNjcsLTE1MjIxMzM1MDcsLTIwMzM2MzE2MT
-wtMTE3NzAyOTQ2OCwtNDIzMDY0MDEzLC0xNDc2NzYzNDU4LC0x
+IsLTExNzcwMjk0NjgsLTQyMzA2NDAxMywtMTQ3Njc2MzQ1OCwt
-Mjk1MjAwOTMxLDg4OTk4MTM4LDEwMDE1Njg5NzYsMTY2Njc0ND
+MTI5NTIwMDkzMSw4ODk5ODEzOCwxMDAxNTY4OTc2LDE2NjY3ND
-I3OSwtMjEzNzk0NDUxMCwzNDE5MzU4NjgsMTYwNTExMTUxNCwx
+QyNzksLTIxMzc5NDQ1MTAsMzQxOTM1ODY4LDE2MDUxMTE1MTQs
-MzMxNDgzNDIxXX0=
+MTMzMTQ4MzQyMV19
 -->